plouc/go-gitlab-client/cli/doc/glc_ls_groups.md

 ### Options

 ```
-  -a, --all                      Show all the groups you have access to (defaults to false for authenticated users, true for admin)
+      --all                      Show all the groups you have access to (defaults to false for authenticated users, true for admin)
   -h, --help                     help for groups
       --owned                    Limit to groups owned by the current user
   -s, --search string            Return the list of authorized groups matching the search criteria